-Stephens College has been a trailblazer in Health Information distance education since 1978.
+Stephens College has been a leader in Health Information distance education since 1978.
 Today, we offer a 100% online Master of Science in Health Information Management (MS-HIM) that prepares graduates for executive-level positions in health information management, healthcare operations, education and research.

 Looking for an undergraduate degree or certificate?
 Learn about Health Information Administration at Stephens.